MulaTheRadish/Portfolio/README.md

 # Personal Portfolio
- A public portfolio to work as a more fashionable way to display my projects other than repositories on github
+My first website dedicated to enhancing my html, css and javascript skills as well as a place to put my programs in a more fashionable way than repositories on github.